How to Get Better at Wine Tasting: A Guide to Developing Your Palate

 Why region matters

-This is the foundation of wine knowledge — and the fastest way to expand your palate.
+This is the foundation of wine knowledge — and one of the fastest ways to expand your palate.

 Focus on these structural elements: